 This time the car threw her 18 metres from her wheelchair.
 The resulting injuries included a broken jaw, broken ribs, fractured collarbone and a punctured lung as well as bleeding on her brain and a heart attack.
 Just a month later she was released from hospital and had returned to school by July that year.

-Speaking to Mia Freedman on Mamamia's No Filter podcast last year, a now 20-year-old Sophie shared that her parents were given the option to turn off her life support.
+Speaking to Mia Freedman on Mamamia's No Filter podcast in 2020, a now 21-year-old Sophie shared that her parents were given the option to turn off her life support.

 "It was when she was in intensive care.
 We were given the option twice in the first week," Sophie's mother, Carolyn, recalled.